controlroom/tools.sortable/doc/INTRODUCTION.md

    ;; Grouping (allow for multiple
-   :group-id "identifier to allow items to traverse between sortables"
+   :group-id "identifier to allow items to traverse between sortables" :axis-constrain "axis for dragging constraints (:x, :y, :none)" :drag-axis "axis to determine where to swap"

    ;; Modes (interchangable between groups)
    :mode "list or grid (config varies based)"